liferay/liferay-docs/user/articles/workflow/02-workflow-metrics.markdown

     - Days: Enter a whole number of days.
     - Hours: Enter hours and minutes in the format HH:MM

-| **Note:** By default, there's an internal calendar that assumes the SLA duration
+| **System Calendar:** By default, there's an internal calendar that assumes the
-| should count all the time: 24 hours per day, seven days per week.
-If you need a
+| SLA duration should continue counting all the time: in other words, 24 hours
+| per day, seven days per week.
+If you need a different calendar format, create
-| different calendar format, create one using the TODO: EXPLAIN THE EXTENSION
+| one using the TODO: EXPLAIN THE EXTENSION POINT BRIEFLY
-| POINT BRIEFLY
 |
 | If you define a new calendar, a new option becomes available in the Add SLA
 | form, allowing you to choose from the default 24/7 calendar or any custom ones
 | you've provided (for example, make the timer run for 9 hours per day, 5 days per
 | week). <!--If can do this, add screenshot-->

-#### Valid workflow events
+#### Valid Workflow Events

-All workflow process nodes can be used as start or end parameters for the SLA, with the obvious exceptions that
+Any workflow task can be used as a start or end parameters for the SLA.

-- You cannot choose the process's start node as the Stop Event of a SLA.
-- You cannot choose the process's end node as the Start Event of a SLA.

 When defining the nodes to act as the SLA's Start/Stop Events, you can choose between two node events: